milliHQ/terraform-aws-next-js/README.md

 - [Node.js](https://nodejs.org)
 - [Bash](https://www.gnu.org/software/bash/) & [curl](https://curl.se/) (Should be available by default on many Linux based images or macOS)

-> Additionally we assume here that you already have a public [Route53 Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/AboutHZWorkingWith.html) associated with your AWS account.
+> **Note:** Additionally we assume here that you already have a public [Route53 Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/AboutHZWorkingWith.html) associated with your AWS account.
 >
-> This is currently a requirement in the preview phase of atomic deployments to enable preview deployments, where each deployment gets a unique subdomain assigned.
+> This is a requirement in the preview phase of atomic deployments, where each deployment gets a unique subdomain assigned.
-> This will change once atomic deployments become generally available.
+> It will change once atomic deployments become generally available.

 ### Setup the Next.js Terraform module